ErinaTheDummy/SwordToShield/Gamemaster_Resources/Lore.md

 to be as persuasive as possible.

 ### Human Appearance
-While appearing to humans Maldrin often refers to himself as "Skotos" He appears as a beautiful human with long flowing white hair and robes, and graceful wings like those of an angel.
+While appearing to Humanoids Maldrin often refers to himself as "Skotos" He appears as a beautiful human with long flowing white hair and robes, and graceful wings like those of an angel.
 In this form he is shrouded in folds of light, and he has a harmonic voice like the tune of a harp.